-Frank E. Gannett
+Frank E. Gannett – Short Biography

 From humble editor to a multimedia business leader.
-Frank Gannett saw a business model that worked, perfected it and raised the stakes of his business empire.
+Frank Gannett saw a business model that worked, perfected it, and raised the stakes of his business empire.

-Today, Gannett Company, Inc. houses multiple town and city newspapers, and radio and television stations, making it the largest media chain in terms of its number and total circulation in the United States.
+The company had multiple town and city newspapers, and radio and television stations, making it the largest media chain in terms of its number and total circulation in the United States.

 Frank E. Gannett – Growing a Small Business into a Billion-Dollar Conglomerate

 Gannett, born in 1876 in Bristol, New York, attended Cornell University where he worked at the school’s publication.
 In 1989, Gannett was the campus’ contributing writer for Ithaca Journal.
 A year had passed and Gannett was formally invited by Ithaca in 1900 to be its city editor.
-For years, Gannett served as its managing editor, business manager and eventually its owner in 1912.
+For years, Gannett served as its managing editor, business manager, and eventually its owner in 1912.

 This merger, which made the newspaper more competitive, became Gannett’s business model.
 From then on, he was busy with acquiring and merging many other subsequent small- and medium-sized newspapers.